CSFCloudLabs/Fabric-Cloud-Lab/Instructions/Labs/06d-secure-data-warehouse.md

 This lab takes approximately **45** minutes to complete.

-## Create a workspace
+## Navigate to your workspace

-Before working with data in Fabric, create a workspace with the Fabric trial enabled.
+Before working with data in Fabric, navigate to your workspace.

 1. Navigate to the [Microsoft Fabric home page](https://app.fabric.microsoft.com/home?experience=fabric) at `https://app.fabric.microsoft.com/home?experience=fabric` in a browser, and sign in with your Fabric credentials.
 1. In the menu bar on the left, select **Workspaces** (the icon looks similar to &#128455;).
-1. Create a new workspace with a name of your choice, selecting a licensing mode that includes Fabric capacity (*Trial*, *Premium*, or *Fabric*).
-1. When your new workspace opens, it should be empty.
+1. Select the Workspace that is assigned to your user.

     ![Screenshot of an empty workspace in Fabric.](./Images/new-empty-workspace.png)
+1. Click on New folder and name it Exercise 6d.
+Once created, open it and proceed from there.

 > **Note**: When you create a workspace, you automatically become a member of the Workspace Admin role.
 You can add a second user from your environment to the Workspace Viewer role to test functionality configured in these exercises.
 This can be done by selecting **Manage Access** within the workspace, then **Add people or groups**.
 This will allow the second user to view the workspace content.